LyleMi/CTF/2017/codebule/ssr/index.md

     at ReactCompositeComponentWrapper.performInitialMount (/usr/local/ssr/node_modules/react-dom/lib/ReactCompositeComponent.js:359:30)
 ```

-Seems server side will also unserialize it.

-In this chall, server side and client side share some code, so we can see functions related with generate idol from cookie:
+In this chall, server side and client side share some code, so we can see functions related with idol generating:

 ```js
 var unserializeIdols = exports.unserializeIdols = function unserializeIdols(idolsData) {